South Dakota Veterans Cemetery: History

-Prior to the establishment of the South Dakota Veterans Cemetery, no veterans cemetery for non-tribal residents (Note: Three other veterans cemeteries for Native American tribal members were opened in the 2010s: one on the Pine Ridge Indian Reservation, one in White River, South Dakota, and one on the Lake Traverse Indian Reservation.) existed in South Dakota's East River region, and the closest veterans cemeteries were either Black Hills National Cemetery in Sturgis in West River—the only national cemetery in the state still accepting new burials—or Fort Snelling National Cemetery in Stillwater, Minnesota.
+Prior to the establishment of the South Dakota Veterans Cemetery, no veterans cemetery for non-tribal residents (Note: Three other veterans cemeteries for Native American tribal members were opened in the 2010s: one on the Pine Ridge Indian Reservation, one in White River, and one on the Lake Traverse Indian Reservation.) existed in South Dakota's East River region, and the closest veterans cemeteries were either Black Hills National Cemetery in Sturgis in West River—the only national cemetery in the state still accepting new burials—or Fort Snelling National Cemetery in Stillwater, Minnesota.
 By the late 2010s, an estimated 40,000 to 50,000 veterans lived in East River.
 The South Dakota Veterans Council began campaigning for a new cemetery to be built that would be more accessible for them.

 In 2018, state legislators Jim Stalzer and Larry Zikmund introduced legislation to establish a state veterans cemetery in East River and to apply for federal aid to do so.
 On June 28, U.S. Representative Kristi Noem and U.S. Senators John Thune and Mike Rounds wrote a joint letter of support to the United States Department of Veterans Affairs (VA)'s Veterans Cemetery Grant Program.
 Later that year, the VA agreed to allocate $6 million in federal funding, and the state itself allocated $600,000 for the project.
 The land for the cemetery was donated by the City of Sioux Falls, totalling 60 acre.
 This land was part of a more than 600 acre undeveloped parcel, which had previously been leased out to farmers or was otherwise undisturbed.

 A groundbreaking ceremony was held on September 9, 2019.
 The first phase of construction provided space for 2,300 interments across 12.9 acre and included additional space for cremains and memorial markers.

 The official opening and dedication ceremony was held on May 31, 2021 (Memorial Day).
 Lieutenant Governor Larry Rhoden, himself a veteran; state representative Dusty Johnson; Greg Whitlock, the SDDVA secretary; and Terry Paulsen, president of the South Dakota Veterans Council, spoke at the event.
 An estimated 500 to 600 people, including active and retired military service members and their families, attended the ceremony.
 The first burials were interred on June 4, 2021.

-On November 11, 2022 (Veterans Day), the cemetery unveiled a set of bronze eagle statues, called "Guardians", to be installed at the cemetery's entrance gate.
+On November 11, 2022 (Veterans Day), the cemetery unveiled a set of bronze eagle statues, titled Guardians, to be installed at the cemetery's entrance gate.
 The statues were created by local sculptor Jurek Jakowicz.